epfl-lts2/pygsp/CONTRIBUTING.rst

 <https://github.com/epfl-lts2/pygsp/pulls>`_.
 Please add documentation and
 tests for any new code.

-The package can be set up (ideally in a virtual environment) for local development with the following::
+The package can be set up (ideally in a fresh virtual environment) for local development with the following::

     $ git clone https://github.com/epfl-lts2/pygsp.git
-    $ pip install -U -e pygsp[dev]
+    $ pip install --upgrade --editable pygsp[dev]

 The ``dev`` "extras requirement" ensures that dependencies required for development (to run the test suite and build the documentation) are installed.